Off Piste Scotland

 Taking a flexible approach we will aim to ski from summits around Ben Nevis, Aonach Mor, Creag Meagaidh and Glen Coe, make descents of classic gully lines depending on ability.
 This is a valley based ski mountaineering trip and in most cases we will have to carry skis and equipment to the snow line before skinning or boot packing upwards.
 It's a case of earning our turns.

 A trip to ski on the west coast of Scotland would suit intermediate off piste skiers who are starting to think about skiing steeper or wilder lines.
-The terrain gives us some good scope for variation, and with a flexible approach allows travel to make the best use of the conditions.

 With easier angled summit slopes, steeper gullies and corrie headwalls available, Scotland is a good place to develop skills away from the bigger committing lines of the Alps.
 Most importantly, you should have some experience of ascending in crampons and be prepared to carry you skis for a reasonable distance.
 As usual, the most important pre-requisites for this trip are the desire to try new things and go "off the grid" to earn those turns.
 If you are not sure please feel free to email details of your experience and we can answer any queries.